PREPARING FOR COLLEGE AND BEYOND

 Minds Matter of Los Angeles is a chapter of the national Minds Matter organization.
 Since its founding in New York City in 1991, the effectiveness of Minds Matter is affirmed—100% of our students have been accepted into a four-year college.
 The organization has expanded to fourteen cities nationwide, including Boston, Chicago, Cleveland, Denver, Detroit, Houston, Los Angeles, New York, Philadelphia, Portland, San Francisco, Seattle, the Twin Cities and Washington D.C.

-The Los Angeles chapter of Minds Matter launched in 2010 and has grown to serve 60 students enrolled in the three-year program, along with 57 alumni studying at top colleges and universities.
-2017 represents a milestone for Minds Matter of Los Angeles with our first class of students graduating from college.
-We continue to grow and have embarked on a capacity development program.
-Minds Matter’s success comes from our generous supporters and 160 unpaid volunteers who are dedicated to helping our students achieve their goal of a college education.
+The Los Angeles chapter of Minds Matter launched in 2010 and has grown to serve 65 students enrolled in the three-year program, along with supporting 66 alumni studying at top colleges and universities.
+Minds Matter’s success comes from our generous financial partners and 160+ unpaid volunteers who are dedicated to helping our students achieve their goal of a college education.
 We are honored that some of our alum have come back to now serve as volunteers in the organization!

 HOW WE HELP